-Retaining talented staff can be a tricky thing to manage successfully; however, putting proactive strategies into place can make a huge difference to your staff turnover rate and the costs of replacing employees.
+Retaining talented staff can be a tricky thing to manage successfully; however, putting proactive strategies into place can make a huge difference to a high staff turnover rate and the costs of replacing employees.
+Learn how to retain employees more effectively with our 9 tips.

 We recommend looking into the following staff retention strategies to help retain talented employees within the organisation long-term: